 It’s so much easier to leave the grinding to the corporate folks, but the longer coffee grounds are exposed to air, the fewer health conscious benefits they can offer you.
 For the very best absorption of all the great nutrients and antioxidants, grind your daily coffee bean portion each morning.
 One of these nifty little grinders is just the ticket—and your nose will certainly thank you.
-If you make your coffee in the office check out the best office coffee options.

 Mind Your Levels